 Duplicate auto insurance coverage disadvantages

-Make no mistake: Getting duplicate coverage will cost you more money.
+While having duplicate car insurance coverage policies may make sense to your situation, consider the disadvantages because make no mistake: Getting duplicate coverage will cost you more money.

 “Having two separate insurance policies on the same vehicle means paying for two insurance policies, regardless of the number of vehicles included on those policies,” Quinn says.
-“The amount you pay will be dependent on several factors, including state requirements, the driving record for all individuals listed on the policy and the make and model of the vehicle.”
+“The amount you pay will depend on several factors, including state requirements, the driving record for all individuals listed on the policy and the make and model of the vehicle.”

 But that’s the best-case scenario.
 Experts don’t recommend purchasing two separate car insurance policies from different auto insurance companies.
 Duplicate coverage may violate either or both of the auto insurance policies.